aravindp0035/aravindp0035/README.md

-- 👋 Hi, I’m @aravindp0035
+- 👋 Hi, I’m Aravind Pagadala
-- 👀 I’m interested in machine learning and cloud computing.
+- 👀 I’m interested in machine learning and cyber security.
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning ML in cyber security.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...